alec-kingsley/VIMW/README.md

 The basic navigation is inspired by VIM, and includes two main editing modes: `Normal` and `Insert`.

+`simpleGameEngine.m` is taken from OSU's ENGR 1181 course.
+This was not done for the course, but just an example of what's possible with the game engine without modifications.

 ## Normal Mode

 Normal mode is the default mode when the application starts.